 REPEAT: Bipolar disorder is NOT a personality disorder.1

-It is characterized by abnormally high moods (mania) and abnormally low moods (depression).
+It is characterized by abnormally high moods (mania) and in some cases, abnormally low moods (depression).

 It is because of this cycling that bipolar disorder was previously known as manic-depressive illness.

 One of the core features of bipolar disorder is that it is an EPISODIC illness, meaning that symptoms occur during discrete periods of time.